 In 2017 I learned that I am braver than I ever thought.

-5. Having, and being a cheerleader for some one else is a noble act of kindness.
-It’s important to trade in friendships that no longer lift us up for new friendships that inspire us to grow and succeeded.
+5. Having, and being a cheerleader for someone else is a noble act of kindness.
+It’s important to trade in friendships that no longer lift us up for new friendships that inspire us to grow and succeed.

 6. Friendships are not solely built on having the same hobbies or common friends.
 What’s most important, is that you share the same values in life.
 Hobbies come and go, but values are what define a person through in through.